descawed/galsdk/README.md

 Editor and utilities for the PSX game Galerians (1999).
 Requires Python 3.12.

 ## Setup
+Packaged releases for Windows are available on the [Releases](https://github.com/descawed/galsdk/releases) tab.
+Mac and Linux users, or those who want the latest changes, will need to clone the repo and run the scripts with Python directly.
 For those familiar with Python, the easiest way to use this application is with [Poetry](https://python-poetry.org/).
 If you're less familiar with Python, or just don't want to use Poetry, you can use the following instructions to set up a Python virtual environment: